akkikhan/Primus-SaaS/examples/trunked-npm-frontend/README.md

 # Trunked Primus Frontend Sample

 This React + Vite app drives the sample backend (`examples/trunked-npm-backend`) that already integrates the published [`primus-identity-validator`](https://www.npmjs.com/package/primus-identity-validator) middleware.
-Use the UI to paste JWT tokens and test each protected route without writing curl commands.
+The UI mimics a production dashboard so you can demonstrate:

+1. How the application looked before authentication (set `PRIMUS_ENFORCE_AUTH=false` on the backend).
+2. How the exact same code paths require Primus / Azure AD tokens as soon as the middleware is enabled.

 ## Setup